ShravanSinghRathore/ShravanSinghRathore/Vuln to search in Extracted Firmware.md

 # This command utilizes the Dirb tool for directory brute-forcing on a target web server.
 Here's what it does:

-## Dirb: Brute-forces directories and files on a target web server using a specified wordlist.
+Dirb: Brute-forces directories and files on a target web server using a specified wordlist.
-### Command: dirb http://<target_ip> /path/to/wordlist.txt
+Command: dirb http://<target_ip> /path/to/wordlist.txt

+# For Binary testing Command follow below
 Entropy:
 ent Firmware.bin